albar965/littlenavmap-manual/src/en/MENUS.rst

 |Calculate based on given Altitude| Calculate based on given Altitude
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the value in the altitude field of the flight plan to find a flight plan along Victor and/or Jet airways.
+Use the value in the altitude field of the tab ``Flight Plan`` to find a flight plan along Victor and/or Jet airways.
 Calculation will fail if the altitude value is too low.
 Everything else is the same as in ``Calculate high Altitude``.